 NEW JOINERS.
 If you have already taken Pilates elsewhere in a dedicated Pilates studio at intermediate-advanced level, the odds are my Level 3-4 is suitable for you too!
-I recommend you join one of my New Joiners: Premium Pilates Level 2-4 live online class.
+I still recommend you join one of my New Joiners: Premium Pilates Basics live online class.
 I can revise the basics with you, check your postural alignment and then assess which level, 2-3 or 3-4 is better suited for you for now.

 If you've already been a member of my studio for a while and worked at Level 2-3, you should be able to do the majority of the exercises below in order to move up to 3-4.
 If you regularly take premium live classes I'll also be able to tell you when you're ready to move up.